-A business debt collection attorney can utilize their knowledge of California law in order to develop a plan for debt collection that (1) maximizes potential recovery and (2) minimizes expenses.
-Your lawyer can analyze each outstanding sales invoice or contract in light of the laws governing that type of debt and likelihood of recovery, and then advise you of which debts are worth the time and expense of pursuing.
+A business debt collection attorney in California can utilize their knowledge of California collections law to develop a plan for debt collection that (1) maximizes potential recovery and (2) minimizes expenses.
+Your lawyer can analyze each outstanding sales invoice or contract in light of the laws governing that type of debt and likelihood of recovery, and then advise you of which debts collection are worth the time and expense of pursuing.

-Some companies choose to work with a debt collection agency in lieu of an attorney.
-These agencies typically make a profit by taking on a high volume of cases, sending out form letters to debtors and performing minimal follow up.
-In most cases, a debt collection agency will not craft a strategy that is tailored for the specific needs of your business.
+Some companies choose to work with a debt collection agency in place of an attorney.
+These agencies typically make a profit by taking on a high volume of cases, sending out form letters to debtors, and performing minimal follow-up.
+In most cases, a debt collection agency will not craft a strategy that is tailored to the specific needs of your business.

 When you hire a law firm that performs business debt collection, you are getting more than just a company that makes a few phone calls or sends out letters to go after outstanding accounts receivable.
 Instead, you will have access to a professional with experience in and knowledge of the laws and regulations surrounding debt collection in California.

 Unlike consumer debt (such as credit cards and student loans), which is governed by the Fair Debt Collection Practices Act, the practice of commercial debt collection is largely unregulated.
 However, there are still rules that apply to all types of debt collection.
-Your Fresno debt collection lawyer understands those rules, and will work within the bounds of the law.
+Your Fresno debt collection attorney understands those rules and will work within the bounds of the law.

 After this initial analysis, our law firm will investigate the debtor, using technology to track down their assets and discover any outstanding judgments against them, bankruptcy filings, or other issues that may affect their ability to repay their debt.
 In some situations, you may decide that it is more cost-effective to simply write off a debt.
 We can help you make that decision.